1976 Summer Paralympics

 The 1976 Summer Paralympics (Jeux paralympiques d'été de 1976), branded as Torontolympiad – 1976 Olympiad for the Physically Disabled, was the fifth Paralympic Games to be held.
-They were hosted by Toronto, Ontario, Canada, from 4 to 12 August 1976, marking the first time a Paralympics was held in the Americas and in Canada.
-The games began three days after the close of the 1976 Summer Olympics in Montreal.
+They were hosted by Toronto, Ontario, Canada, from 3 to 11 August 1976, marking the first time a Paralympics was held in the Americas and in Canada.
+The games began two days after the close of the 1976 Summer Olympics in Montreal.

 Context

 This was the first time global politics interfered with the Paralympic Games.
 "The problem stemmed from the logic that admitting a team from South Africa was to give implicit approval for its government's attitude towards segregation and racism."
 Although the South African team at the time was a multi-racial one, the Canadian government withdrew its CAD 500.000 contribution and "matching amounts of funds were likely to be pulled out by the metropolitan government".
 The provincial government at Queen's Park eventually covered the tab.

 Two groups, both with the same President - Ludwig Guttmann - were involved in the decision-making: the International Sports Organisation for the Disabled and the International Stoke Mandeville Games Federation.
 Guttman and Robert Jackson, Chairman of the Organizing Committee, worked to convince the Canadian government to honour their promises of support the teams without money to send their delegations and were largely successful.
-Nevertheless, a number of African countries withdrew, following on from the 1976 Summer Olympics when 25 countries boycotted the Games, and after this situation,those National Olympic Committees were threatened with exclusion from future events.
-Later,a series of efforts were made to develop a joint policy with the International Olympic Committee.
+Nevertheless, a small number of African countries withdrew to participate in Paralympics, following on from the 1976 Summer Olympics when 25 countries boycotted the Games, and after this situation, those National Olympic Committees were threatened with exclusion from future events.
+Later, a series of efforts were made to develop a joint policy with the International Olympic Committee.

 Rhodesia was not allowed to participate as the Canadian government refused to grant visas for the Rhodesian Paralympic team to attend the competition.

 Venues

 The opening of the 1976 games was held at Woodbine Race Track in north Etobicoke.
 There was no athletes' village, so competitors were housed at collegial campus of York University (Keele campus), University of Toronto (St. George Campus), and the CNIB national headquarters.
-Israeli athletes were housed in a fourth venue due the specific and undisclosed security concerns.
+Israeli athletes were housed in a fourth secret venue due the specific and undisclosed security concerns as the risk of a terrorist attack was real.
 Closing ceremonies and the athletics events took place at Centennial Park Stadium.
-Centennial Gymnasium and Centennial Park's Olympic Pool (Etobicoke Olympium) were the venues for the swimming events.
+Centennial Gymnasium and Centennial Park's Olympic Pool were the venues for the swimming events.